The text below is typed verbatim from the San Juan Islander newspaper 21 Jan. 1904:

 Quite a number of baskets and other specimens of Indian handiwork in Capt.
-Tozier's great collection were obtained in this county.
+Tozier's great collection was obtained in this county.
 The Ledger says of the collection as a whole that 'these records of the aborigines of the northwest will be known and valued by scientists and scholars and the name of their collector preserved when all trace of the GRANT and the people she cruised among shall have passed away.

-'Over 4,000 baskets, representing the best weaving of the northwest tribes, are to many the most interesting part of the collection, but for the student of ethnology, to the one interested in race history, there is an inexhaustible mine of information ready to his hand.
+'Over 4,000 baskets, representing the best weaving of the northwest tribes, are too many the most interesting part of the collection, but for the student of ethnology, to the one interested in race history, there is an inexhaustible mine of information ready to his hand.
 There are twelve old tribal totems of different designs gracing the large room in awesome majesty.
 There are dozens of carvings, grave figures, feast bowls, tamanawas, emblems of every description.
 There are all kinds of hunting and fighting implements, kayaks of skin, and canoes of several varieties.
 A wonderful collection of ancient stone implements has been given close attention by the captain, who has sought particularly to make this collection educational in character.
 He is constantly adding new treasures received from the agents he has employed in the interior of Washington and Alaska to secure rare and interesting articles.
-On his last visit he brought to the museum a quantity of carved pieces of black slate-stone, the treasured work of a worthy member of the Chilkat tribe, very rare and very beautiful, even in the aesthetic, rather than the scientific sense.
-This work is exceedingly rare, and was purchased at a great price.
+On his last visit, he brought to the museum a number of carved pieces of black slate-stone, the treasured work of a worthy member of the Chilkat tribe, very rare and very beautiful, even in the aesthetic, rather than the scientific sense.
+This work is exceedingly rare and was purchased at a great price.
 It adds enormously to the collection, showing the high artistic development of some of the western tribes, and, an interesting point, the similarity of their ideas and workmanship to that of Asiatic peoples."

 The GRANT, Capt.
 Tozier, normally cruising the islands from Pt.
 Townsend, was in drydock at Quartermaster Harbor to have barnacles scraped from her hull––120 bushels of them.
 Seattle Post-Intelligencer.

 Capt.
 D.F.
 Tozier has been placed on the retired list, having reached the age limit of active service.
 For several years past he has been assistant superintendent of the 13th Lighthouse District, with headquarters in Portland.
-He is a native of Maine, and has spent forty years in the government service, twenty of them on the Atlantic and then each on the Great Lakes and the Pacific Coast.
+He is a native of Maine and has spent forty years in the government service, twenty of them on the Atlantic and then each on the Great Lakes and the Pacific Coast.
 He was in command of the GRANT when she came around the Horn from New York and for a time, had been master of New York Harbor.
 He has one of the greatest collections of Indian baskets and curios in America, most of them gathered during his service on the Puget Sound and Alaska.
 He is now in San Francisco.
 San Juan Islander newspaper.

 1912, January 26 :